-Democrat Phil Noble picks running mate in South Carolina’s governor's race - South Carolina Radio Network
+Noble picks running mate in South Carolina’s governor's race - South Carolina Radio Network

-Democratic candidate for governor, Charleston businessman, Phil Noble named his running mate at the Statehouse Thursday morning.
-Noble picked Gloria Tinubu.
+Democratic candidate for governor Phil Noble named his running mate as he attempts to win the party’s primary next month.

-The 65-year-old Tinubu is a Georgetown County native who ran twice ran unsuccessfully for the 7th District Congressional seat in 2012 and 2014.
+In an announcement at the Statehouse Thursday morning, Noble picked Gloria Tinubu.
+The 65-year-old Tinubu is a Georgetown County native who ran twice ran unsuccessfully for the Seventh District congressional seat in 2012 and 2014, losing to U.S. Rep. Tom Rice both times.

-She was on the Atlanta City Council and the Georgia Board of Education.
+She previously served on the Atlanta City Council and the Georgia Board of Education.
 She was elected to the Georgia General Assembly and unsuccessfully ran for mayor of Atlanta.

-“So, what are some of those democratic values that Phi and I care about and stand for?
-We believe in equal opportunity for all, and privileges for none,” Tinubu said on the front lawn of the Statehouse Thursday morning.
+“So, what are some of those democratic values that Phil and I care about and stand for?
+We believe in equal opportunity for all, and privileges for none,” Tinubu said on the Statehouse front lawn Thursday morning.

 Tinubu said that Noble knows what needs to be done in the state.
 “Phil knows that our state is in desperate need of economic development, particularly in rural areas,” said Tinubu said.